Video Production Tools are Your Extensions as a Solo Creator

 What is natural light?

+Is natural light the same as sunlight?
 The sun as a natural source of light for video shooting.Video Production Tools: Sunlight is natural light.

 Natural light is simply the light that is coming from the sun.